 Definition of Asset Protection Planning

-How is protecting your assets from lawsuits achieved?
-Through the process of asset protection planning, which means taking assets that are subject to creditors' claims, called nonexempt assets, and repositioning them to be assets that are out of the reach of creditors' claims, called exempt assets.
+How can you protect your assets from lawsuits?
+This is achieved through the process of asset protection planning, which means taking assets that are subject to creditors' claims, called nonexempt assets, and repositioning them as assets that are out of the reach of creditors' claims, called exempt assets.

 When to Begin Asset Protection Planning